PacoReinaCampo/PU-RISCV/doc/isa/markdown/instructions/extensions.md

 ## INSTRUCTION SET EXTENSIONS

+RISC-V supports a modular approach to its instruction set, allowing for standard and custom extensions.
+Standard extensions, denoted by a single letter (e.g., `I` for base integer instructions), provide essential functionalities such as arithmetic, load/store operations, and control flow.
+Custom extensions, designated by additional letters (e.g., `M` for integer multiplication and division), expand the ISA with specialized instructions tailored for specific applications like vector processing or cryptographic operations.

 Format of a line in the table:

 `<prefix> <isa width> <alpha code> <instruction width> "<extension description>"`